Oneday2010/milestone-project2/README.md

 ### Navbar

  - There are navbar fixed on the top all the webpages to give user better accessibly and navigate the website easily.

  - Use dark background color and bright text to catch visiter’s eyes easily.
 On a mobile or table, the navbar is then collapsed to show hamburger icon which expands when clicked to display the other pages.

  - The user can click on the logo or navbar band to take the user back to the homepage.

 ### Home

  - The top of homepage, there are slideshow used ‘ bootstrap4 carousel ’, use 4 different cafe images with welcoming text and real cafe image with cafe name on it.
 Try to send message that what this website is about.

  - Under the slideshow, there are two image with short text come with links.
 First one is lined with my personal blog that contain all cafe reviews.
 And second image linked to simple coffee quiz that interacted with user and increase interest about the website.

  - Under the two image card, there are map ( use google map API).Beside the map there is list of each cafes name written on map.
 It also linked the review paged on my personal cafe review blog.

  - Under the map, there is newsletter form that invite the user to sign up to the icoffeemap’s newsletter.

-### cafes
+### cafes (Dublin 2,6,8)

-#### Dublin 2,6,8

  - when user click the Cafes it shows three option as Dublin2,6,8.
 When user click the Dublin 2, the pages shows 5 cafes reviews.There are cafes image with moving card contain short review with link button inside image.
 Use  card hover effect to give better motion on the pages.
 In Dublin 6, there is two cafe images and same card hover effect.
 Same effect on Dublin 8 with 5 cafes image.
 Try to minimised the layout and appearance of pages to give clear idea of website and focus on user interaction with card hover effect.

 ### Top3

  - this page is top3 suggestion of different category cafe.
 Three cafes are  ranked with my personal opinion.
 The purpose of the page is that user can reduce the searching time, instantly decide what they look for.
 I use simple hover effect when mouse move on each row to give friendly interaction with user.

 ### Contact

  - simple layout for contact form contain with coffee image and user can send  full name and email address as well as message.
 The form will be sent to my personal email address ( I used [emailJS](www.emailjs.com) and when user sent the form,  user will get the alert that they have sent the message.

 ### Footer

  - footer allocated bottom of each page, So when user finished scroll down, they always expected to see the footer.
 Footer is contained about which linked the about page on my personal blog explain about the cafe review and beside the about, there are social media links .
 So they will be help to get extra information about the website and user can find another way to communicate with icoffeemap website.

-* ## Existing Features
+## Existing Features
+---

 There are many existing cafe review website in online.
 I wanted to create  website that simple and easy to find the info as well as having some fun with it too.
 My website have two big section as functionally .
 One is offer cafe information and recommend the cafes.
 Second is interacting with  user through coffee quiz and search form.